nwpuai4msegroup/microstructures_design/MODEL_CARD.md

 ## License

 This model card does not itself grant a software, model-weight, or data license.
 Use and redistribution are governed by the license and terms included with the corresponding GitHub or Zenodo release.
-Third-party components and pretrained weights remain subject to their respective licenses and terms.

 ## Citation